eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

         is IssueEvent.DocumentRequiresUserAuth -> {
             // triggered when user authentication is required to issue a document
-            // Holds the crypto object that is used for user authentication
+            // Holds the document object that requires user authentication
-            // and information about the document that requires user authentication
+            // and the algorithm that is going to be used for signing the proof of possession,
-            // as well as methods for resuming the issuance process or canceling it val cryptoObject = event.cryptoObject
+            // as well as methods for resuming the issuance process or canceling it val signingAlgorithm = event.signingAlgorithm
-            val documentName: String = event.name
+            val document = event.document
+            // create the keyUnlockData to unlock the key.
+Here we use the default key unlock data
+            // provided by the library
-            val docType: String = event.docType
+            val keyUnlockData = document.DefaultKeyUnlockData
+            // use the keyUnlockData to get the crypto object for authenticating
+            // the user using bio-metrics or any other method val cryptoObject = keyUnlockData.getCryptoObjectForSigning(signingAlgorithm)

-            // to resume the issuance process, after authenticating user,  call event.resume()
+            // to resume the issuance process, after authenticating user,  call
+            // resume with the keyUnlockData
+            event.resume(keyUnlockData)

-            // or cancel the issuance process by calling event.cancel()
+            // or cancel the issuance process by calling cancel method event.cancel("User canceled the issuance process")
         }

         is IssueEvent.DocumentDeferred -> {